WAT LOKAYA SUTHA

 Outside the gallery to the rear of the monastery stood a vihara with a reclining Buddha.
 Only the foundations of the vihara are visible as the structure collapsed in earlier times.
 Twenty-four octagonal brick pillars supported the roof.

-The reclining Buddha is 42 meters in length and 8 meters high with the head to the north, face looking to the west and feet to the south.
-West was considered inauspicious and represented death, impurity, and the setting sun, hence maybe the positioning of this reclining Buddha facing west.
+The reclining Buddha, constructed of brick and mortar, is 42 metres long and 8 metres high, with the head facing north, the face looking west, and the feet facing south.
+The west was considered inauspicious and represented death, impurity, and the setting sun.
+The feet are stacked at right angles, with toes of equal length.
+A lotus flower supports the head in place of a pillow.
 The image has a long face.
 The arm supporting the head is vertical instead of being folded as in the early Ayutthaya and U-Thong periods, as can be seen at Wat Phutthaisawan and the reclining Buddha at the old town of Sing Buri known as Phra Non Chaksi.
 The vertical arm is a characteristic of reclining images made in the Middle Ayutthaya Period (1488 - 1629 CE).”
-[2] Restoration of the reclining Buddha image occurred in 1956 during the term of Field Marshall Phibun Songkhram.
-[3]
+[2]

 A large bell tower stands in the southwestern part of the monastery premises.